 - It is a parents responsibility to ensure their child safety to and from the bus stop or when waiting for the bus to arrive at the bus stop.

-- Know what bus route your children are registered on and obtain school bus driver contact information.
+- Know what bus route your children are registered on and retain Transportation Services contact information.

 - Students shall wait in the "Safe Zone" and wait for the drivers signal before entering or leaving the school bus.

 - Do not run or chase after the school bus, you may be in the "Danger Zone"

 - ONLY cross in front of the school bus when the RED ALTERNATING LIGHTS are activated.

 - Always wait for the "signal to cross" from the bus driver.

 - Board in a single line and do not push or crowd your way on or off the school bus.